What Is Chicken By-Products In Dog Food?

 - skin injuries and infections (usually as a result of scratching)

 - loss of appetite

 Portland Pet Food Company dog food products don’t contain any chicken by-products.
 In fact, all of our dog food toppings and dog treats are made with human-grade ingredients.
-Read one of our dog food labels, and you’ll recognize all of the ingredients, no multi-syllable, mystery ingredients in our products.
-We only use natural, healthy ingredients that we source in the U.S, primarily from the Northwest, where we’re located.
-The ingredients are minimally processed and do not contain any rendered meats that are not meant for human consumption.
+Read one of our dog food labels, and you’ll recognize all of the ingredients -- there's no hidden or mystery ingredients.
+We only use natural, healthy ingredients that we source in the US.
+The ingredients are minimally-processed and do not contain any rendered meats that are not meant for human consumption.

-As a matter of fact, we started the company in 2014 to make products for senior dogs and picky eater dogs, and along the way, we found that most dogs love our toppings and treats.
+As a matter of fact, we started the company in 2014 to make products for senior dogs and picky eaters.
+Along the way, we found that most dogs love our toppings and treats.
 We now have four flavors of dog food toppings and seven flavors of dog treats, including gluten-free toppings and treats for dogs.

 Portland Pet Food Company dog food products are available in more than 1,000 stores across the US, and we also offer an online dog food subscription service.If you have any questions about the ingredients in any of our dog food products, please email firstname.lastname@example.org.